After Approval but before Arrival

 - Set up regular meeting schedule.

 - If visitor would like to sit in on any classes, make sure to introduce them to professors (be sure visitor knows how much textbooks cost).

 - If the visitor would like to speak on a topic of general interest to the Calvin Community, please work with the dean for faculty development to arrange a public lecture and possible reception.

 - Provide human resources prior notice of any travel by a non-U.S. visitor outside Grand Rapids.

 - Confirm that keys, ID cards, library books, office contents, borrowed items, and any other Calvin material have been returned.
 Give visitor notice of immediate shut-down of permissions and access in Calvin systems (especially computer systems).

-- The Calvin contact is responsible for conducting an informal interview with the visitor and providing the dean for research and scholarship (and human resources if non-U.S. visitor) with a brief program report (due within one month after the visitor's departure).
+- The Calvin contact is responsible for conducting an informal interview with the visitor and providing the dean for faculty development (and human resources if non-U.S. visitor) with a brief program report (due within one month after the visitor's departure).
 The report should include the following:

 - Visitor's updated home, institutional, and email addresses.